 - Realtime Analyzer (part #2005)

-Note: A 4-channel license may be required for the headset sequences.
-A 2-channel physical sound card is sufficient for handset and speakerphone sequences, and for testing USB and other devices which connect as “virtual” Windows audio devices, such as a softphone on the test pc.
+Note: A 4-channel license may be required for the headset sequences that connect to a sound card.
+Otherwise, a 2-channel physical sound card is sufficient for testing USB and other devices which connect as “virtual” Windows audio devices, such as a softphone on the test pc.

 Setup and calibration